JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Bhagavadgita_17.md

 [^520]: 120:3 I. e. the Brahman, according to <i>S</i>rîdhara.

 [^521]: 120:4 Cf. Âpastamba, p.
 21 (p.
 49 in this series).
 Nîlaka<i>nth</i>a cites texts to show that this and the other two words are used to designate the Brahman.
-The texts are from the Taittirîya, Aitareya, and _Kh_ândogya-upanishads.
+The texts are from the Taittirîya, Aitareya, and <i>Kh</i>ândogya-upanishads.

 [^522]: 120:5 Nîlaka<i>nth</i>a says, ‘after “Tad”’ means considering the act and all are Brahman, and cites [p.
 61](Bhagavadgita_4#p61) supra.